siriusBl4ck/Applied-Programming-Lab-EE2703/README.md

 * able to do linear Least Squares fitting
 * able to model and simulate simple systems
 * have a practical knowledge of signal processing
+* Write detailed documents and model problems using LaTeX

 Course Content :
 * Assignment 1 and 2: Building a circuit solver using the MNA Matrix method, Introduction to Scientific Python